Thunderstorms may cause travel disruption in England and Wales – Met Office

 The Met Office said there was a “good chance” that driving conditions will be affected by spray, standing water or hail, adding that delays to train services are possible.

-It added that flooding of a few homes and businesses was also possible, with damage to buildings and structures from lightning strikes, hail or gusty winds most likely close to coasts.
+It said that flooding of a few homes and businesses was also possible, with damage to buildings and structures from lightning strikes, hail or gusty winds most likely close to coasts.

+Frank Saunders, a chief meteorologist at the Met Office, said: “Areas of heavy showers and thunderstorms will move northwards across southern parts of England and Wales later this afternoon before clearing northwards overnight.

-Some places will see 20-30mm of rain within two to three hours, with a small chance that a few places could receive 40mm, the Met Office said.
+“It’s possible that some places could see 20-30mm of rain within two to three hours, with a small chance that a few places could receive 40mm.

-Areas of heavy showers and thunderstorms will move northwards across southern parts of England and Wales on Monday and clear northwards overnight.
+Further heavy showers and thunderstorms are expected across central and southern areas of the UK on Tuesday.

+A longer period of heavy rain is also expected over parts of south-east Scotland and north-east England later on Tuesday through to Wednesday.

+The Met Office said further weather warnings were possible until midweek as rain falls on already wet ground, but added that the risk of flooding should reduce.